UkoNoox/libft/README.md

 # libft

-Final version of my libft.
+My version of the libft project.